 While many of the museums that I love are art museums, the American Museum of Natural History is all about the nature that people from all ages could enjoy and learn.
 If you have watched the movie “Night at the Museum”, you would know how big the museum is.
-In fact, it is one of the largest museums of the world!
-Located on the Upper West Side of Manhattan across the Central Park from the Met, the museum comprises 28 interconnected buildings with 45 permanent exhibition halls that showcase the history, science, and knowledge of… basically everything on the earth from the past to present, and it even explored the outer space.
+In fact, it is one of the largest museums in the world!
+Located on the Upper West Side of Manhattan across Central Park from the Met, the museum comprises 28 interconnected buildings with 45 permanent exhibition halls that showcase the history, science, and knowledge of… basically everything on the earth from the past to present, and it even explored outer space.
 From Human, mammals, insects, birds, sea life… to fossils, dinosaurs, mummies, and space.
 The life-like animal exhibits in the Milstein Hall and Akeley Hall of Mammals and Indians exhibit were very interesting and they piqued my interests to learn more about their history and culture I recommend to catch a space show at the Rose Center for Earth and Space, I was totally wowed by the spectacular visual effect from the giant Hayden Sphere!

-If you love the theatres, then you have to catch a show at the theatre district.
+If you love theatres, then you have to catch a show at the theatre district.
 The Broadway theatres and located in the district along Broadway, nearby Times Square.
 There are 41 professional theatres and a number of musicals showing all year round, while “The Phantom of the Opera” at the Majestic Theatre and “Cats” at the New London Theatre, “Chicago”, and “The Lion King” are some of the longest-running Broadway musicals, new ones like “Kinky Boots” (and the theatre is located on 45th street, in the Hell’s kitchen 😛 – a.k.a.
 Clinton, a neighborhood on the West Side of Manhattan from 34th to the 59th Street) are also very popular, too!

 Radio City Music Hall